 The Port of Long Beach is served by more than 140 shipping lines with connections to 217 seaports worldwide.
 Once here, nearly half of all the cargo is moved by rail to the rest of the country, much of it loaded right on dock.
 The rest doesn't have to travel far.
 The Port of Long Beach is right in the heart of the most populous region in the Western U.S. Click 'more' for statistics.

-The Port of Long Beach is part of the biggest port complex in the United States and the second busiest seaport in the country; ten piers, 80 berths, six container terminals equipped with 66 post-Panamax gantry cranes and one of the deepest dredged main channels in the U.S. at 76 feet.
+The Port of Long Beach is part of the biggest port complex in the United States and the second-busiest seaport in the country; ten piers, 80 berths, six container terminals equipped with 74 post-Panamax gantry cranes and one of the deepest dredged main channels in the U.S. at 76 feet.
 The Port's berths are some of the deepest in the country and can accommodate the largest vessels in the world.
-Nearby, some 500 million square feet of warehouse and distribution facilities offer support.
-Those are only some of the reasons by the Port of Long Beach moved more than 6 million TEUs in 2011, the second largest volume in the nation.
+Nearby, some 1.7 billion square feet of warehouse and distribution facilities offer support.
+Those are only some of the reasons by the Port of Long Beach moved more than 7 million TEUs in 2015, the second-largest volume in the nation.

 The Port of Long Beach invests more than half of its annual budget on facilities improvement and environmental projects.